 How It’s Done – As you might expect, the company website should be flawless and properly designed by a web developer.
 Also, whatever content might be on the site must also be up to scratch and scanned for anything.
 That might be construed as inappropriate or a sign of weakness.
 More specifically, Ferriss said that logo design, landing pages and every aspect of content marketing needs sufficient attention before going live with a project.

 Takeaway – If you fail with first impressions, you have failed entirely.

 5. Forget Absolute Income and Focus on Relative Income Instead

-Now, for the sake of clarity, relative income is the measurement of what you earn in comparison with the rest of society such as work colleagues, friends, etc. For example, a customer service rep in company A might be paid better than a customer service rep in Company B. If we assess this pay based on measuring income only, the customer reps in company A have a better income.
+Now, for the sake of clarity, relative income is the measurement of what you earn in comparison with the rest of society.
+Such as work colleagues, friends, etc. For example, a customer service rep in A company might be paid better than a customer service rep in Company B. If we assess this pay based on measuring income only, the customer reps in company A have a better income.
 On the other hand, absolute income refers to the total earnings you receive for a period.
 For example, a customer service rep earns $30,000 on an annual basis.